verus-lang/verus-analyzer/docs/book/src/configuration_generated.md

 Default: `null`

-Override the command rust-analyzer uses instead of `cargo check` for diagnostics on save.
+Override the command verus-analyzer uses instead of `cargo check` for diagnostics on save.
 The command is required to output json and should therefore include `--message-format=json` or a similar option (if your client supports the `colorDiagnosticOutput` experimental